aturtur/cinema4d-scripts/README.md

 This script simply adds materials to objects that have exaclty same name as the material.

 #### Add nulls with constraint tags to selected points
 This script creates null objects to polygon objects's selected points.
-UPDATED: Now it works with scaling, rotation and hierarchy.
-Yay!
+UPDATED2: Now it works with multiple objects.

 #### Children to tracer
 This script creates a tracer object and puts selected object's children on it.